sequence assembly softwareabi trace assembly

 (Step by step tutorial)

 Part 1.
-How to assemble two chromatogram files
+How to assemble two SCF chromatogram files

 Level: beginner